-The Future Readiness Lab is a pilot project designed to prepare students both for their post-secondary education and career choices, as well as for community engagement.
-To do so, it supports them in deep exploration of five questions.
+The Future Readiness Lab is a pilot project designed to prepare students both for their post-secondary pathway and career choices, as well as for community engagement.
+To do so, the Lab supports them in deep exploration of five questions:

 - Who am I?

 - How do I give back to my community?